 The lecture (LSF) will be taught in English and addresses Master and PhD students in Mathematics or related fields.
-We will use a virtual format, with videos of the lectures that can be asynchronically assessed and online practical exercises and discussions using Zoom.
+We will use a hybrid format, with videos of the lectures that can be asynchronically assessed and on-site inverted classroom lectures and practical exercises.

 Registration and first (virtual) meeting